 Mini vMac has no preference settings, which helps to keep it small, simple, and reliable.
 Instead, options can be chosen at compile time.
 You can compile a variation of Mini vMac with options you desire following the instructions on the Build page.

-Or, I can compile variations for you.
+Or, the Variations Service can compile variations for you.

 With a donation to the Gryphel Project of ten dollars or more, you will receive a “Sponsor Code” that can be used to request custom variations, as many as you could reasonably want for a period of a year.
 You can make as many copies of these variations as you want, and give them to anyone, under the GNU General Public License (GPL).

 Without a Sponsor Code, you can request Demo versions, that are identical to the regular version, except that the word “Demo” floats around the emulated screen.

 Select the options you desire from the Mini vMac Variations Service (Intro) page, including your Sponsor Code if you have one, then press the “Make custom variation” button at top.

 In around 5 seconds, a page will appear with a download link.
 Click on the link to download your compiled variation.
 (And you should also save the “info” file, which allows you to verify the integrity of the download.)